-Immune cell function assays (i.e., ImmuKnow®, Pleximmune™) have been cleared for marketing by the FDA; however, the predictive characteristics of the test are still uncertain and the evidence is insufficient to determine the effects of the technology on health outcomes.
+Immune cell function assays (i.e., ImmuKnow®, Pleximmune™) have been cleared for marketing by the FDA; however, the predictive characteristics of the test are still uncertain.

 Immune cell function assay for all conditions/diseases including, but not limited to, the following is considered investigational:

 To monitor and/or predict immune function after solid organ transplant